Date of Degree

 xi, 137 pages

 Copyright 2007 Kurt Frederick Lewis

 Lewis, Kurt Frederick.
-"Robustness and information processing constraints in economic models." dissertation, University of Iowa, 2007.
+"Robustness and information processing constraints in economic models."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2007.